Bryanh002/ERGOS-Dynamic-Humanoid-Platform/README.md

   <br>
 </p>

-### Figure 1.
-High-level system architecture of ERGOS showing centralized power distribution, hierarchical control (Jetson → ESP32), and modular actuator daisy chains.
-High-level control and reinforcement learning policies are executed within the ROS 2 stack, while real-time actuation and sensor interfacing are handled by the ESP32-S3.
+**Figure 1.** High-level system architecture of the ERGOS humanoid platform.
+The system is powered by a centralized 3S LiPo battery, which feeds a custom power distribution and regulation stage.
+This stage supplies both the actuator subsystem and the main compute unit.
+High-level perception, planning, and reinforcement learning policies are executed on the Jetson Orin Nano within a ROS 2-based control stack.
+Control commands are transmitted to an ESP32-S3 real-time controller, which handles low-level actuation and interfaces directly with modular servo daisy chains.
+Sensor inputs, including depth vision, inertial measurements, and foot force sensing, are processed on the Jetson and integrated into the control pipeline.
+Detailed mechanical, electrical, and software architectures are documented in subsystem-specific sections.

 ---